cutelyst 4.3.0

 ◆ setErrorMsgStashKey()

-Sets the name of the stash key that that will contains the error message if the CSRF protection check failed.
+Sets the name of the stash key that will contain the error message if the CSRF protection check failed.

 ◆ setFormFieldName()